-All 3 retreats will take place at the beautiful Pendle Hill retreat center in Wallingford, PA.
+Pending COVID-19 safety considerations, all 3 retreats are scheduled take place at the beautiful Pendle Hill retreat center in Wallingford, PA.
 Unless otherwise indicated, please arrive by 11:30am on the first day of the retreat.
 We will begin with lunch and have our opening right after lunch.
 Unless otherwise indicated, the retreat will close at 2pm on the last day of the retreat.
 It is important for the cohort, the individual Fellows, and the facilitators for all participants to be present for all sessions.

 Though the approximate cost of this program is $3,500, due to the generosity of the William Penn Foundation, this program will be free of charge (though transportation to and from retreats is not included in the tuition and is the responsibility of each Fellow).
 This program includes:

 - Room and board for the 3 overnight retreats (including excellent food and delicious snacks)